Christian Bethancourt Player Props: Rays vs. Astros

-The Tampa Bay Rays, including Christian Bethancourt (.125 batting average in his past 10 games), battle starter Cristian Javier and the Houston Astros at Minute Maid Park, Friday at 8:10 PM ET.
+Christian Bethancourt -- .130 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Hunter Brown on the mound, on July 29 at 7:15 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Marlins.
+In his last game he had a hitless performance (0-for-1) against the Astros.

 Christian Bethancourt Game Info & Props vs. the Astros